pingcap/docs-cn/tiflash/tiflash-configuration.md

     enable_elastic_threadpool = true
     ## Compression algorithm of the TiFlash storage engine.
 The value can be LZ4, zstd, or LZ4HC, and is case-insensitive.
 By default, LZ4 is used.
     dt_compression_method = "LZ4"
     ## Compression level of the TiFlash storage engine.
 The default value is 1.
+    ## It is recommended that you set this value to 1 if dt_compression_method is LZ4.
-It is recommended that you set this value to 1 if dt_compression_method is LZ4, -1 (smaller compression rate, but better read performance) or 1 if dt_compression_method is zstd, and 9 if dt_compression_method is LZ4HC.
+    ## It is recommended that you set this value to -1 (smaller compression rate, but better read performance) or 1 if dt_compression_method is zstd.
+    ## It is recommended that you set this value to 9 if dt_compression_method is LZ4HC.
     dt_compression_level = 1

     ## New in v6.2.0.
 This item specifies the minimum ratio of valid data in a PageStorage data file.
 When the ratio of valid data in a PageStorage data file is less than the value of this configuration, GC is triggered to compact data in the file.
 The default value is 0.5.